Hyaxia/terraform-consul/README.md

 Consul Getting Started Guide - https://learn.hashicorp.com/tutorials/consul/service-mesh-deploy?in=consul/gs-consul-service-mesh#overview

 TODO:
+- follow https://vitess.io/docs/13.0/user-guides/vschema-guide/sharded/ and get the sharding to work
 - add circuit break logic using consul and envoy - https://learn.hashicorp.com/tutorials/consul/service-mesh-circuit-breaking?in=consul/service-mesh-traffic-management
 - add postgres deployment and set the backend to interact withit
 - read more about acl and intentions and how they work together to use them